Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 Wow its been a while since I updated this Readme!
 I have learned alot since my last update, so here we go!

-1. Typibg q helps exit most programs
+1. Typing q helps exit most programs

 2. Typing "Man Man" in the terminal brings up the manual pager utils.
 Within this page I am able to do a lot of things!
 Some of which is change the search path, section order, output processor, and other behaviors related to the operations.